ray38/electron_viz_webpage/README.md

+## Electronic Enviroment Visualization Tool

+This tool is developed to visualize electronic environment data generated from Density Functional Theory (DFT).

+it will lod the x,y,z coordinates, electronic density, plus other properties of a molecular system from the data file, and display the system in 3D point cloud.
+The density of the points corresponds to the electronic density.
+The color of the points is highly customizable, and it could be based on various color scheme and property of choice.

+The tool also could plot 2D plots (2D heatmaps) based on the properties of interest.
+One can select a region in the 2D plot, and the corresponding points would also be selected and highlighted in the 3D views.

+Moreover, the tool supports viewing multiple systems and multiple 2D plots at the same time.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ray38/electron_viz_webpage/edit/master/README.md) to maintain and preview the content for your website in Markdown files.